-Many structural abnormalities of the urinary system are diagnosed during routine prenatal ultrasonography.
+Many structural abnormalities of the urinary system are diagnosed before birth during routine prenatal ultrasonography.
 Sometimes, however, children have abnormalities that cannot be seen during prenatal ultrasonography.
 Therefore, boys of all ages and girls younger than 3 years who develop even a single UTI usually need further tests to look for structural abnormalities of the urinary system.
 Older girls who have had recurring UTIs also need these tests.

 The tests include

 Ultrasonography is done to identify abnormalities and blockages of the kidneys and bladder.